 Juan José Nieto Gil, a Colombian politician, writer, and army general was the first president of African descent in Colombia.
-Nieto Gil was born on June 24, 1805 in Loma del Muerto, Colombia to Tomas Nicolas Nieto and Benedicta Nieto.
+Nieto Gil was born on June 24, 1805, in Loma del Muerto, Colombia to Tomás Nicolás Nieto and Benedicta Nieto.
 He had three siblings, Francisca Nieto Gil, Bartola Nieto Gil, and Libarada Nieto Gil.
-Much of Nieto Gil early life is unknown but what is known about Gil is that he was a man with a dark-brown complexion with green eyes and curly black hair.

-Nieto Gil joined the Colombian Army and rose in rank to the position of General.
-He was married twice, first to Maria Rita Margarita del Carmen Palacio Ponce de Leon Y Garcia y del Fierro on September 13, 1827.
+Nieto Gil joined the Colombian Army and rose in rank to the position of general.
+He was married twice, first to Maria Rita Margarita del Carmen Palacio Ponce de Leon y Garcia y del Fierro on September 13, 1827.
 The couple had a son together named Ricardo who died during in 1829.
-Nieto Gil’s wife died in 1830 making him a widower.
-On April 21, 1834 Gil married a second time to Joséta Teresa Placida de los Dolores Carero y de Leguina.
+Nieto Gil’s wife died in 1830.
+On April 21, 1834, Gil married a second time to Joséta Teresa Placida de los Dolores Carero y de Leguina.

 In 1839, Nieto Gil was elected to the provincial chamber of Cartagena, then the largest coastal city in Colombia.
-He also participated in the Colombian Civil War (1837-1841) known as the War of the Supremes.
+He also participated in the Colombian Civil War (1837-1841), known as the War of the Supremes.
 Nieto Gil was captured and sent into exile in Kingston, Jamaica for five years.
-During his exile he published books including The Squid and the daughter of the Moors and Los Moriscos.
-Returning to Colombia in 1847, Nieto Gil reentered politics and in 1849, he took over Cartagena’s Provincial Government for Governor José Maria Obando who was ill at the time.
-Gill now administered Cartagena from 1849 to 1851.
+During his exile, he published books, including The Squid and the daughter of the Moors and Los Moriscos.
+Returning to Colombia in 1847, Nieto Gil reentered politics and in 1849, he took over Cartagena’s Provincial Government for Governor José Maria Obando, who was ill at the time.
+Gill administered Cartagena from 1849 to 1851.

-In 1860, a second Colombian civil war occurred between the Granadian Confederation (Colombia) led by Mariano Ospina Rodriquez and the Colombian State of Cauea led by General Thomas Cipriano de Mosquera.
-During this conflict Nieto Gil in November, 1860 took control of Northern Colombia with the goal of uniting the warring factions.
+In 1860, a second Colombian civil war occurred between the Granadian Confederation (Colombia), led by Mariano Ospina Rodriquez, and the Colombian State of Cauea, led by General Thomas Cipriano de Mosquera.
+In November 1860, Nieto Gil took control of Northern Colombia with the goal of uniting the warring factions.
 His major opponent was Mosquera who had conquered all of southern Colombia.
-On January 25, 1861, a coup occurred that overthrew Colombian President Mariano Ospina Rodriquez.
-Originally, Mosquera intended to declare himself president but when he failed to appear at the Presidential Palace, Nieto Gil stepped in and became president of the entire nation.
+On January 25, 1861, a coup occurred that overthrew President Mariano Ospina Rodriquez.
+Originally, Mosquera intended to declare himself president, but when he failed to appear at the Presidential Palace, Nieto Gil stepped in and became president of the entire nation.

-After his death, Nieto Gil was mostly forgetting in Colombian history due to racism.
-His official Presidential portrait was taken to Paris and altered to make his skin appear white.
-In the 1970s Colombian historian and sociologist Orlando Fals Borda rediscovered Nieto Gil’s African-ancestry.
+After his death, Nieto Gil was mostly forgotten in Colombian history due to racism.
+His official presidential portrait was taken to Paris and altered to make his skin appear white.
+In the 1970s, Colombian historian and sociologist Orlando Fals Borda rediscovered Nieto Gil’s African-ancestry.
 He discovered the original portrait of Nieto Gil in the Palace of Cartagena and launched a campaign to have it presented to the world.
 On August 2, 2018, a replica of the original portrait in the presidential palace was presented by Colombia former president Juan Manuel Santos to the leaders of the Afro-Colombian community.